 But What About A Mattress Pad?

-The main purpose of a mattress pad is to provide additional comfort to your mattress top.
+The main purpose of a mattress pad is to provide additional comfort to the mattress top.

-The pad typically covers the top surface of your mattress and lays in between a mattress (or mattress protector) and bedding.
+The pad typically covers the top surface of the mattress and lays in between a mattress (or mattress protector) and bedding.

 Typically, new mattresses are super comfortable and will not require an additional mattress pad.